locomotivemtl/charcoal-app/README.md

 `Charcoal\App` is a framework to create _Charcoal_ applications with **Slim 3**.
 It is actually a small layer on top of Slim to load the proper routes / controllers and middlewares from a configuration file.

+The request is then handled by one of the 3 types of route (or _request controller_): `Action`, `Script` or `Template`.

+Default services, for a typical app, are also provided with a Pimple container.

 [![Build Status](https://travis-ci.org/locomotivemtl/charcoal-app.svg?branch=master)](https://travis-ci.org/locomotivemtl/charcoal-app)

 # Table of contents